Doctor of Philosophy in Educational Administration

 - EDAD 6910 Strategic Approaches to Educational Administration

-- EDAD 6920 Advanced Theories in Educational Administration
+- EDAD 6920 Organizational Theories in Educational Administration

 - EDAD 6930 Leader Behavior in Educational Administration